wrsturgeon/sleuth/README.md

 # Sleuth
 Extremely opinionated testing framework generating an exact specification and reducing code to its minimal implementation.

+🚧 No longer developed.
+Mostly exploratory in its current form. 🚧

 ## At a Glance
 This library takes the idea behind mutation testing to its extreme.